buildpacks/rfcs/text/0000-project-descriptor.md

 Any files that are excluded (either via `include` or `exclude`) will be excluded before the build (i.e. not only exluded from the final image).

+If both `exclude` and `include` are defined, the build process will error out.

 ## `[metadata]`

 This table includes a some defined keys, but additional keys are not validated.
 It can be used to add platform specific metadata.
 For example: